TabbyML/tabby/docs/python.md

     replace_unknowns: bool = False,    # Replace unknown target tokens by the source token with the highest attention.
 )

-# stats is an object with the following properties:
+# stats is a TranslationStats instance that has the following properties:
 # * num_tokens: the number of generated target tokens
 # * num_examples: the number of translated examples
 # * total_time_in_ms: the total translation time in milliseconds